chadlung/vagrant-salt-starter/README.md

 The `saltmaster` will have IP `192.168.37.10` and `minion01` will have IP `192.168.37.11`

-Once the VMs are both ready go ahead an run the following to verify:
+Once the VMs are both ready you can run the following commands to verify:

 **minion01**